Jim Doran

-James Robert Doran (August 11, 1927 – June 30, 1994) was a National Football League (NFL) wide receiver for the Detroit Lions (1951–1959) and the Dallas Cowboys (1960–1961).
-He played college football at Iowa State University.
+James Robert Doran (August 11, 1927 – June 30, 1994) was an American professional football player in the National Football League (NFL) for the Detroit Lions (1951–1959) and Dallas Cowboys (1960–1961).
+He played college football for the Iowa State Cyclones.
 He was a two-way player, playing both on offense and defense.
 He played 94 games as a defensive lineman, usually defensive end, and 115 games as a tight end.

-Early years
+Early life

 Because of the small size of Beaver High School, it had no football program, so Doran practiced basketball and baseball.
-As a High School basketball player, Doran once scored 36 of the 38 total points scored by his team in a single contest.
+As a high school basketball player, Doran once scored 36 of the 38 total points scored by his team in a single contest.
 On the baseball diamond Doran possessed prolific home run power as a switch hitter while playing the catcher position.
 Against Rippey High School as senior, Doran belted 3 home runs, 2 as a right handed hitter and 1 as a lefty.
 His first exposure to the sport of football was at Buena Vista College in the fall of 1947, on the "B" team, joining after a short stint in the navy during World War II.
 He played defensive tackle despite being a relative lightweight at 190 pounds.

 Doran transferred to Iowa State University in 1947, joining the track team as a sprinter, high jumper and shot putter.
 Doran had his 1948 football season end in the season opener with a broken right ankle.
 In 1949, he helped the team post a 5–3–1 record, the school's first winning football season in a span of 14 years, and being named to the All-Big Seven team at offensive end, with 689 yards on 34 catches, breaking the single-season Big Seven receiving mark by over 200 yards.

-He also set a national college record against the Oklahoma Sooners by catching eight passes for 203 yards, a mark that remains unbroken in the Iowa State University record book.
+He also set an NCAA record against the Oklahoma Sooners by catching eight passes for 203 yards.

 In 1950, his 652 yards on 42 receptions and six touchdowns as a senior, earned him first-team All-American and All-Big Seven honors.
 He was the Cyclone's only football All-American in two decades, and more recently he was voted to the modern All-time All-Big Eight team.
 Doran closed out his Cyclone career owning virtually every Iowa State and Big Seven receiving mark.
 He also played in the Hula Bowl and East–West Shrine Game in 1951.

-In 1997, he was inducted into the Iowa State University Athletics Hall of Fame.
+In 1997 he was inducted as an Inaugural member, into the Iowa State University Athletics Hall of Fame.
+Doran was inducted into The Des Moines Register Sports Hall of Fame in 1973.
 In 2005, he was inducted into the Iowa Sports Hall of Fame.
 In 1983, he was inducted into the Iowa High School Football Hall of Fame, despite never playing high school football.
 Doran was deemed an "outstanding example for the young men of the state of Iowa".